Azure/AppService/_posts/2022-08-24-Clojure-on-AppService.md

 * A server to run a PostgreSQL instance
 * A database in the PostgreSQL host
 * A configuration entry to allow connections from services hosted in Azure to the database server
-* An Application Service plan that can deploy Linux hosts
+* An App Service Plan that can deploy Linux hosts
 * A definition for the guestbook web application
 * A configuration entry with the JDBC URL to connect from the guestbook web app to the database